 The COVID-19 pandemic continues to feature a lively debate on the balancing of scientific and policy perspectives – most recently on the search for verifiable evidence on the origins of this particular coronavirus.
 From the beginning of the pandemic, I have been writing commentaries on the importance of applying both a political lens and a scientific lens to the management of the pandemic.
 At the time, we were all understandably concerned about the risk of political actions that were clearly contrary to the scientific evidence.
 But that should not have led us away from the value of incorporating the science into a workable political framework for collaborative action.
 I still embrace the need for balance – combining the scientific guidance on who needs to wear a mask, for example, with political guidance on how this should be implemented in specific circumstances.

-A second interest that has inspired me to write about the pandemic is the remarkable flowering of global and multi-stakeholder collaboration that the pandemic has inspired – in vaccine development most strikingly but also in the efforts to ensure global sharing of vaccines and therapeutic needs.
-In addition, the multi-stakeholder nature of this collaboration has been a particular focus of my ongoing commentaries.
+A second interest of mine has been to write about the remarkable flowering of global and multi-stakeholder collaboration that the pandemic has inspired – in vaccine development most strikingly but also in the efforts to ensure global sharing of vaccines and therapeutic needs.
+In fact, the multi-stakeholder nature of this collaboration has been a particular focus of my ongoing commentaries.